At a glance

 Facing crises and challenges together

-The university uses the funds from the QuiS Plus funding line to support and train students and teachers in dealing with global crises and personal challenges.
+The university uses the funds from the QuiS Plus funding program to support and train students and teachers in dealing with global crises and personal challenges.

-Students and teachers are encouraged to reflect on their own stress through exchange and advisory services.
-Lecturers are supported in reflecting on their role, especially when dealing with students who are exposed to particular stress.
-The administration, which is involved in advice, is also always involved in the offers.
+Students and instructors are empowered to reflect on their own workload through exchange and counseling services.
+Instructors are supported in reflecting on their role, particularly in dealing with students facing special challenges.
+The administration, which is involved in the counseling process, is also consistently included in these services.

 This strengthens the basis for successful communication in teaching and consulting, even in difficult, interpersonally sensitive situations.

-Students: Four-part online workshop series: "Awareness and (self-)empathy in challenging situations - recognizing opportunities and limits of one's own scope of action, strengthening resilience and helpful self-regulation strategies."
-Contents of the
+Students: Four-part online workshop series: “Awareness and (self-)empathy in challenging situations – recognizing the opportunities and limitations of one's own scope for action, strengthening resilience and helpful self-regulation strategies.”

-workshops included: conceptual classification of crises, detecting and understanding coping strategies and resource-specific reaction patterns, Develop personal self-regulation and options for action.
+Workshop content included: conceptual classification of crises, identifying and understanding coping strategies and resource-individual reaction patterns, and developing personal self-regulation and action options.

-The workshop series was explicitly designed so that students could join at any time or attend individual appointments.
+The workshop series was explicitly designed so that students could join at any time or attend individual sessions.

-Lecturers: Two-part block event “Actively dealing with pandemic-related stress on students – designing (online) teaching and relationships with and between students”.
-Using a semi-structured approach, requests and questions were recorded and integrated into the session, and input and exercises were provided.
-E.g.: Taking on the perspective of refugees – what is really helpful, creating networking opportunities, what resources can I offer?
+Lecturers: Two-part block seminar “Actively Managing Pandemic-Related Stress on Students – Designing (Online) Teaching and Relationships with and between Students.”
+Using a semi-structured approach, both student requests and questions were gathered and integrated into the session, and input and exercises were provided.
+For example: Adopting the perspective of refugees – what is truly helpful, creating networking opportunities, what resources can I offer?

-Exchange in a newly founded working group: “Mental health and psychological stress – strengthening for students”.
-The working group resulted in an intensive exchange with the health department of the city of Frankfurt and the planning of workshops and lectures (suizudality, mental illnesses, etc.).
-In a workshop, students are trained in “Mental Health First Aid”.
-In 2023, the HfMDK will continue this consistently by implementing a peer-to-peer training “Mental Health First Aid” for students and a lecture for teachers and administration.
+Exchange within a newly formed working group: “Mental Health and Psychological Stress – Empowerment for Students.”
+This working group has led to intensive discussions with the Frankfurt Public Health Department and the planning of workshops and lectures (on topics such as suicidality, mental illness, etc.).
+In one workshop, students will be trained in “Mental Health First Aid.”
+In 2023, the Frankfurt University of Music and Performing Arts (HfMDK) will build on this by implementing peer-to-peer “Mental Health First Aid” training for students and a lecture for faculty and administration.